ritmatter/neural_net/README.md

 ## Baseline tests
 The baseline_tests directory contains baseline tests run on common models.
 We used SVM and Logistic Regression to benchmark the Neural Network.

-#### To run the baseline tests with dummy variables:
+#### To run the baseline tests with dummy variables and restaurants containing all features:
 SVM: python ./baseline_tests/svm.py

-Logistic Regression: python ./baseline_tests/logistic_regression.py Results will be placed in svm_results_avg, svm_results_mid, and logreg_results
+Logistic Regression: python ./baseline_tests/logistic_regression.py

-#### To run the baseline tests with only restaurants containing all features:
-SVM: python ./baseline_tests/svm_all.py
-Logistic Regression: python ./baseline_tests/logistic_regression_all.py Results will be placed in svm_results_all and logreg_results_all_features
+Results will be placed in svm_results_avg, svm_results_mid, svm_results_all and logreg_results